-A historian of religion in the twentieth century, Dr. Lerone A. Martin is the incoming faculty director for the Martin Luther King, Jr. Research and Education Institute at Stanford University, where he will also teach in the Department of Religious Studies.
-He is currently the Director of American Culture Studies, Associate Professor of Religion and Politics in the John C. Danforth Center on Religion and Politics and Associate Professor of African & African American Studies at Washington University in Saint Louis.
+A historian of religion in the twentieth century, Dr. Lerone A. Martin is the faculty director for the Martin Luther King, Jr. Research and Education Institute at Stanford University, where he is also an associate professor in the Department of Religious Studies.
 His books and scholarship provide critical context for the forces of religion, politics, and race that have shaped the contemporary American political and social landscape.

 Martin is the author of the award-winning Preaching on Wax: The Phonograph and the Making of Modern African American Religion, which tracks the role of the phonograph in the shaping of African American religion, culture, and politics during the first half of the twentieth century.
 The book was the 2015 recipient of the prestigious Frank S. and Elizabeth D. Brewer Prize for outstanding scholarship in religious history by a first-time author from the American Society of Church History.
 A “tight, well-conceived narrative,” Preaching on Wax “demonstrates persuasively how religious, commercial, and technological forces came together in the making of modern African American Christianity.
 Most important, perhaps, its crisp, accessible prose makes it a pleasure to read” (Journal of American History).